 In the Personal Tutor channel in MyEd, you will find a facility which enables both you and your Personal Tutor to keep records of your meetings and discussions.
 Before a meeting, you should think carefully about what topics you would like to discuss with your Personal Tutor.
 If you wish, you can make a note of this in MyEd.

-2.5 Keeping a record of your scheduled meetings:
+2.6 Keeping a record of your scheduled one-to-one meetings:

 After a meeting, your Personal Tutor will record in MyEd that the meeting has taken place; but you are also strongly encouraged to add your own, fuller account and list any points for action.
 These records will be helpful to you and your Personal Tutor when you review your progress, and they will also be useful to your Personal Tutor if you ask them to write a reference for you.
 If you are reassigned to a different Personal Tutor, the records will enable your new Personal Tutor to learn about your progress to date.